kenchuks44/microservices-on-docker/README.md

 # Deploying a microservice application using docker
+A microservice architecture structures an application as a collection of services that are independently deployable and loosely coupled, hence enabling agility, scalability, availability and reusability.
 In this project, we demonstrate how to deploy a microservice application on docker.
-For each of the microservice, we will create a dockerfile, then build a docker image which will subsequently be deployed to a docker container.
+For each of the microservices, we will create a dockerfile, then build a docker image which will subsequently be deployed to a docker container.

 # Application architecture